Earn your Master's degree in nursing and stand out in the crowd.

 Not all tracks are offered every term.

-The Master of Science degree in nursing program prepares graduates with enhanced nursing knowledge and skills to address the evolving needs of the health care system.
-Graduates of the MSN program will be prepared for jobs requiring the following skills:
+The Master of Science degree in nursing program helps prepare graduates with enhanced nursing knowledge and skills to address the evolving needs of the healthcare system.
+Graduates of the MSN program should have learned the following skills:

 - Staff Development